 Offering a 401(k) sends a great message to your employees — that you’re invested in their future and want them to have a retirement they can look forward to.
 Recent research shows that half of American families have no retirement savings, and that less than half of small businesses offer a retirement plan.
 Given this unfortunate reality, it’s not surprising that going the extra mile by offering a 401(k) can have a big impact on the way your employees think about your company: The research also shows that close to 6 in 10 workers who are extremely satisfied with their benefits are also extremely satisfied with their jobs.

 If you’re thinking about offering a small business 401(k) plan or switching to a new provider, you’re in the right place.
 This comprehensive guide covers all of the basics (and some of the not-so-basics).
-Here’s what we’ll cover.
-Click one of the links below if you want to skip ahead:
+Here’s what we’ll cover:

-- How to choose a small business 401(k) provider
+- How do I choose a small business 401(k) provider?

 - 401(k) tax benefits, Safe Harbor plans, and other details

 For businesses that are ready to take the plunge, the IRS website covers the actions you need to take to get everything set up.
 In the event you don’t speak in tax code, here’s a more approachable look at what goes into setting up a 401(k) for small business: